 By now, I am hopeful that you are convinced that it is time to join an online writing community.
 There are many different types of writing communities.
 There is the traditional, in-person local group along with plenty of online options.
 They all offer something different.
 Rather than give you a rundown of literally dozens of online communities you can easily find with a simple Google search, I will tell you about the newest one hosted by Writers’ Connection and why it is different.

 It’s called “Never Write Alone” and is a community “write-in” hosted on Twitter.
-Catch it every Sunday, beginning at 6pm Pacific, 7pm Mountain, 8pm Central, 9pm Eastern.
+Catch it every other Monday, beginning at 6pm Pacific, 7pm Mountain, 8pm Central, 9pm Eastern.
 Simply follow us @Authors_Market and use the hashtag #NeverWriteAlone to join and follow the TweetChat conversation.
 This is an opportunity to write alongside other writers and authors, to learn, ask questions, and connect with them.